deNBI/cloud-user-docs/wiki/Concept/openstack.md

 ### Identity (Keystone)

 OpenStack Identity (Keystone) provides a central directory of users mapped to the OpenStack services they can access.
 It acts as a common authentication system across the cloud operating system and can integrate with existing backend directory services like LDAP.
-It supports multiple forms of authentication including standard username and password credentials, token-based systems and AWS-style (i.e. Amazon Web Services) logins.
+It supports multiple forms of authentication, including standard username and password credentials, token-based systems and AWS-style (i.e. Amazon Web Services) logins.
 Additionally, the catalog provides a queryable list of all of the services deployed in an OpenStack cloud in a single registry.
 Users and third-party tools can programmatically determine which resources they can access.

 ### Image (Glance)